 - Opinion Letter from Board Counsel - PDF

-Disclosure: K1VR was counsel in the matter, and appeared before the Board of Adjustment.
+Disclosure: K1VR qualified pro hac vice with the New Jersey Supreme Court and was counsel in the matter, appearing before the Board of Adjustment.

 Application of Paul K. Isaacs (NYC Board of Standards and Appeals, 2012)